International Student Admission

 As an alternative to TOEFL, iELTS scores of 6.5 or better are also accepted.

-- If you are seeking university-level transfer credit for courses completed at an institution outside of the U.S. you must have your transcript evaluated by an accredited service such as WES.
+If you are seeking university-level transfer credit for courses completed at an institution outside of the U.S. you must have your transcript evaluated by an accredited service such as World Education Services.

-- Evidence of meeting all applicable legal requirements for study in the United States.
-It is recommended that the applicant submit all records at least six months prior to the requested date of matriculation.
+Evidence of meeting all applicable legal requirements for study in the United States.
+It is recommended that the applicant submit all records at least six months prior to the start of the trimester they wish to attend.